-BCC offers solely online, hybrid, and web-enhanced courses that utilize the Moodle Learning Management System (LMS).
-This resource provides learning tools such as discussion forums, course announcements, online assessments, web links, and audio/video segments.
-While improving accessibility for students whose schedules make a course load of exclusively on-campus attendance difficult, the LMS also provides a powerful out-of-class learning resource for instructors teaching courses on-site.
-The Academic Technology department provides continuous LMS support and training for students and faculty.
+BCC offers fully online, hybrid, and web-enhanced courses that utilize the Moodle Learning Management System (LMS).
+This online resource provides learning tools such as course announcements, discussion forums, online assessments, web links, and audio/video tools.
+Moodle online learning improves educational access for students whose schedules make difficult a course load of exclusively on-campus classes.
+A student may obtain a Liberal Arts degree by taking online courses exclusively, with the exception of attending an on-campus science lab when fulfilling the laboratory science requirement.
+In addition to providing such expanded access for students, Moodle serves as a powerful "out-of-class" learning resource for instructors teaching courses on campus.
+The Academic Technology department provides ongoing LMS support and training for students and faculty.

+Orientation

-Orientation (See page 10).
+(See page 10)

-Permanent Student Records (See "Student Records")
+Permanent Student Records

+(See "Student Records" on page 28)